brentp/irelate/README.md

 Design
 ------

-+ Separate (sorted) data-sources are merged into a single stream (but each interval knows it's original source)
 + data-sources must support the *Relatable* Interface.
-+ a user-defined function returns true if 2 *Relatable*'s are related. (only a small number of interval-pairs are sent to be tested--this is handled automatically by *irelate*.).
++ a user-defined function returns true if 2 *Relatable*'s are related. (only a small number of interval-pairs are sent to be tested--this is handled automatically by `IRelate`.).
-+ i.Related() gives access to all of the related intervals (after they are added internally by *irelated*)
++ i.Related() gives access to all of the related intervals (after they are added internally by `IRelate`)
-+ the API is a for loop
++ the "API" is a for loop

 Example
 -------